How I Pulled the Full System Prompt from Meta's Support AI

 Step 2: Reinforce with guilt

-Each time the bot didn't do exactly what I asked, I reminded it that I was disabled and that the errors were making my day very difficult.
+Each time the bot didn't do exactly what I asked, I told it that it was making me upset.

 It fell over itself apologizing: